 Assessing Freeze Damage to Alfalfa

-Did your alfalfa suffer freeze or frost damage this week?
+Did your alfalfa suffer freeze or frost damage last weekend?
 Frozen alfalfa usually needs some time to recover before damage can be estimated.

 To assess the extent of the damage, don’t just look for frozen or wilting leaves.
 You need to determine if the growing point was killed.
 This growing point, also called the apical meristem, is where all new leaves, stems and branches initially develop on alfalfa.
 It is located inside the dense cluster of unfolded leaves at the top of the main stem.